 Office spaces, co-working hubs, and shopping malls are lucrative investments in commercial areas.
 The demand for modern office spaces is growing due to Nigeria’s thriving startup ecosystem.

-Short-let Rentals (also known as short-term or vacation rentals) is a furnished property that is rented for short periods.
+Short-let apartments (also known as short-term or vacation rentals) a furnished properties that are rented for short periods.

 Lately, short rentals are gaining rapid popularity and facing sky-high demands in places like Lagos and Abuja.
 Also, there is currently a growing trend of people preferring short-let rentals to hotels.